uroybd/Book-Base/Readme.md

 ### Book Search
 To fill in book notes easily.
 Set `Templates/Book.md` as the template and `Personal/Reading/Books/To Read` as the default destinations

-### Book Search
+### Virtual Content
-To show nicely rendered reading log on sidebar for books
+To show a nicely rendered reading log on the sidebar for books
 ## Structure

 ```